acl2026-srw/acl2026-srw.github.io/schedule.md

 This hybrid session will include both **in-person** and **virtual poster presentations**.

 [UPDATE:] During the virtual sessions, you will be required to present your paper using a poster or a set of slides in a 4-minute talk, followed by a 2-minute Q&A session.
+You can check your presentation order in the underline.

 ---